 They seem like little drawbacks of the old type.
 But if you deal with them day in and day out, having higher quality can make a big difference over time.
 Similar to the window shades, prices vary depending on size.
 But a set of 4 covers for a coach like ours would cost around $220.
 We are very happy with our new Magneshade Tire Covers too.

-4. Replace Engine Starter
+4. Replacing Engine Starter

 Our next significant RV repair on the outside of the coach was replacing the starter for our main engine.
 We had a couple issues starting in the winter, that seemed mostly related to the ignition solenoid and battery connections.